 The Student Council shall consider all matters related to student academic and non-academic life, including nomination of student representative to appropriate standing committees of the School of Medicine.
 The Student Council shall make recommendations through its officers to the Dean, who may refer such recommendations in the first instance to the appropriate Faculty Committee for joint review and recommendation.

-The Student Council shall consist of four (4) representatives from each class, elected by each class; three (3) Council officers elected by the entire student body; and other student representatives as may be appropriate so that all predoctoral degree programs are represented.
+The Student Council shall consist of three (3) representatives from each class, elected by that class; four (4) Council officers elected by the entire student body; and other student representatives as may be appropriate so that all predoctoral degree programs are represented.

 Members shall serve a one (1)-year renewable term.